cu-ecen-5013/final-project-Kushagra42/README.md

 ### Repository owner- Kushagra Pandey

+Sprint 1: Server-Client socket program - tested on local host.
+	  Server listens to the client.
+CLient forms the connection and sends data to the server on every connection.
+	  Server appends stores the the data in /var/tmp/aesdsocketdata.txt.

 The repository includes the final project links and folders for Advanced Embedded Software Design ECEN 5013.
 Overview of project found below.

 # Repository Overview